 Our aim is to publish reports that cannot be found in other open-source media.
 Our reports are meant to provide insights that allow policymakers, analysts, and even non-specialists to appreciate the geopolitical nuances of an issue.
 Beneath our content’s rational, evidence-based rhetoric is a universal, values-based approach to foreign policy analysis that prefers order over chaos and peace over conflict.
 Our published work privileges good governance, human rights, and people’s active participation in the destiny of their own society without retribution.

 Manuscripts submitted for consideration must not be submitted simultaneously to any other publication, nor may they have been previously published elsewhere in any language, online or in print.
 Submissions must be entirely original works, with sufficient source citations.
 The New Lines Institute has a zero-tolerance policy toward plagiarism.
 Authors are responsible for any accusations of research misconduct.
+The New Lines Institute for Strategy and Policy’s definition of plagiarism includes materials generated in part or wholly by generative AI tools.
+We will not publish AI-generated text because of potential intellectual property issues along with potential factual inaccuracies, failure to use inclusive language, and other errors.
+We also will not publish AI-generated images or videos because of the potential legal issues involved.

 We accept pitches for the following types of publications: